checkmarx-ts/aws-automation/README.md

 # aws-automation
 Resources and documentation on how to run Checkmarx in AWS.

+# Requirements

+* Powershell 5.1 or higher
+* Windows Server 2016 or higher
+* AWS Powershell Cmdlets

 # Getting started
 To begin, you should have access to an AWS account.
 This getting started guide will walk you through creating infrastructure to run Checkmarx.
 Your account must be able to provision the infrastructure needed.
 Using the resources in this repo will cause you to use AWS Services which will incur cost - be careful.
+This guide uses an organization name 'checkmarx-ts' to label resources - you should replace these references with your own organization label.

 ## Deploy the network
 First, create a VPC with 2 public and 2 private subnets using the Cloud Formation Template ```100-network.yml```.
 If you already have a network set up that you want to deploy Checkmarx into then skip this step.